AdobeDocs/analytics-platform.en/help/integrations/ajo.md

 ## Create a connection in Customer Journey Analytics

-Once Journey Optimizer data is in Adobe Experience Platform, you can [Create a connection](/help/connections/create-connection.md) based on your Journey Optimizer Dataset.
-Select the Dataset that you sent to Platform.
+Once Journey Optimizer data is in Adobe Experience Platform, you can [Create a connection](/help/connections/create-connection.md) based on your Journey Optimizer datasets.
+Or you can add Journey Optimizer datasets to an existing connection.

+Select and configure the following datasets:

 | Dataset | Dataset type | Connection settings | Description |
 | --- | --- | --- | --- |